-"Outbound" Public AccessThe AHA requires that all journal articles resulting from AHA funding (“outbound” research) should be made freely available in PubMed Central within 12 months of publication.
-It will be the responsibility of the author to ensure this occurs.
+"Outbound" Public AccessThe American Heart Association (AHA) requires that all journal articles resulting from AHA funding (“outbound” research) be made freely available in PubMed Central (PMC) within 12 months of publication.
+It is the responsibility of the awardee to ensure journal articles are deposited into PMC.

-"Inbound" Public AccessAll original research articles in the 11 subscription-model HA journals are made freely available on that AHA journal website after six months.
-All other articles in AHA journals are freely available on the AHA journal web site one year after publication.
-Statements and clinical practice guidelines are always freely available upon publication.
+"Inbound" Public AccessAll original research articles in the 11 subscription-model AHA journals (“inbound” research) are made freely available on each respective journal website 6 months after publication.
+All non-original research articles are made freely available on each respective journal web site 12 months after publication.
+Scientific statements and clinical practice guidelines are made freely available immediately on publication.

-The Journal of the American Heart Association (JAHA) is an Open Access journal published by AHA.
-Because it is Open Access using an author pays model, if the author’s paper is accepted the author pays for publication costs.
-The author also keeps copyright and the AHA has a license to publish the article.
-Articles are deposited in PubMed Central upon publication.
+The Journal of the American Heart Association (JAHA) is the AHA open access journal.
+Because it utilizes an author pays model, the author pays for publication costs and retains copyright.
+The AHA is granted a nonexclusive license of all rights of copyright in and to the article.
+JAHA articles are deposited in PMC on publication.

-The AHA requires grant applicants to include a data sharing plan as part of the application process.
-Any research data that is needed for independent verification of research results must be made freely and publicly available in an AHA approved repository within 12 months of the end of the funding period (and any no-cost extension).
-Specified early-career awards will be exempt from this policy.
-The programs that are currently exempt include Undergraduate fellowships, Medical Student Research fellowships, Predoctoral Fellowships, Postdoctoral Fellowships, Mentor/AHA Mentee Awards and Mentored Clinical and Population Research Awards.
-For other programs, if a data sharing plan is not included as part of the application process, the applicant should provide a rationale for why it is unnecessary or inappropriate.
-“Opt-out” requests will be evaluated according to established guidelines outlined below.
+The AHA requires certain applicants to include a data sharing plan with the application.
+Any factual data that is needed for independent verification of research results must be made freely and publicly available in an AHA-approved repository within 12 months of the end of the funding period (and any no-cost extension).
+Recipients of the following early-career awards are exempt from this policy: Undergraduate Fellowships, Medical Student Research Fellowships, Predoctoral Fellowships, Postdoctoral Fellowships, Mentor/AHA Mentee Awards, and Mentored Clinical and Population Research Awards.

 - What data outputs will the research generate?